rabbitmq/rabbitmq-website/site/networking.md

     <tr>
       <td><code>net.ipv4.conf.default.rp_filter</code></td>
       <td>
-        Enabled reverse path filtering.
+        Activating or turning on reverse path filtering.
 If <a href="http://en.wikipedia.org/wiki/IP_address_spoofing">IP address spoofing</a>
-        is not a concern for your system, disable it.
+        is not a concern for your system, deactivate it.
       </td>
     </tr>
   </tbody>